-There are two methods for verifying your Google My Business listing.
-You can either (1) get a code sent to the business’ phone number or (2) have a postcard sent to the business address.
+There are several methods for verifying your Google My Business listing.
+We recommend either getting (1) a code sent to the business’ phone number or (2) having a postcard sent to the business address.
 Either process works but calling is the faster method.

 Once verified, you will be able to respond to reviews, post updates and manage your GMB listing.